abduldjafar/orgkmailmail/README.md

 # orgkmailmail

-## Get eamil from gmail and push it to kafka
+## Get email from gmail and push it to kafka